This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 15. Absence of Microbes

 Your rotary compost bin not getting hot can be due to the lack of microbes in the tumbler.
 Apart from performing the decomposition function in the tumbler, microbes also help in pile heating.
-After the microbes decompose the organic material, heat is produced, making the tumbler hot.
+Heat is produced after the microbes decompose the organic material, making the tumbler hot.

-To ensure enough microbes are in the tumbler, you can add ordinary garden soil and mix it with the pile.
+To ensure enough microbes are in the tumbler, mix ordinary garden soil with the pile.
 Microbes are always found in the ground, meaning the composition process will hasten. -Understanding how microbes populate your compost.

 The University of Missouri establishes that heating up occurs between one and four weeks when all the compost tumbler and pile conditions are correct.